 Every spring and summer, the Montreal Gay Village undergoes a transformation.
-Its main thoroughfare, Ste.
-Catherine Street, shuts itself down to car traffic, making room for the neighborhood to come alive with free art exhibits, street sales, performances and spontaneous out-of-left-field busking action.
-And like clockwork, Gay Village restaurants and bars flood the concrete with terraces.
+Its main thoroughfare, Sainte-Catherine Street, shuts down to car traffic, making room for the neighborhood to come alive with free art exhibits, street sales, performances, and spontaneous busking action.
+And, like clockwork, Gay Village restaurants and bars flood the concrete with terraces.
 Keep reading for a breakdown of this summer's top events.

-Montreal Gay Village Summer Events: 2017 Pedestrian Zone
+Montreal Gay Village Summer Events: 2018 Pedestrian Zone

-The Montreal Gay Village's busiest thoroughfare, Ste.
-Catherine Street, first went car-free for an entire season back in the spring and summer of 2008.
-And it was a hit with tourists and locals, so much so that the pedestrianization of the Gay Village became a summer norm every year thereafter.
-In 2017, the Montreal Gay Village goes car-free from April 29 to September 27, 2017.
-The entirety of Ste.
-Catherine Street East, from St. Hubert to Papineau, is pedestrian-friendly.
-See a map of the Montreal Gay Village Pedestrian zone.Continue to 3 of 11 below.
+The Montreal Gay Village's busiest thoroughfare, Sainte-Catherine Street, first went car-free for an entire season in spring and summer 2008.
+It was a hit with tourists and locals—so much so that the pedestrianization of the Gay Village became a summer norm every year thereafter.
+In 2018, the Montreal Gay Village goes pedestrian from May 3 to September 24, 2018.
+The entirety of Sainte-Catherine Street East, from St. Hubert to Papineau, is pedestrian-friendly.
+See a map of the Montreal Gay Village pedestrian zone.

 Montreal Gay Village Summer Events: Patio Madness